Open-Streaming-Platform/open-streaming-platform/README.md

 ### Chat Comands
 - /ban <username> - Bans a user from chatting in a chat room
 - /unban <username> - Unbans a user who has been banned
+- /mute - Places a Chat Channel on Mute
+- /unmute - Removes a Mute Placed on a Chat Channel

 License
 ----